USBAI/fuzed_app/README.md

    cd fuzed_app
    ```

 3. Make sure you have Expo CLI installed globally.
-If you don’t, you can install it by running:
+If you don't, you can install it by running:
    ```bash
    npm install -g expo-cli
    ```